 It’s up to you to figure this out.
 A bank can’t do it for you.
 So, first, determine your monthly budget and write that number down.
 For this example, let’s say it’s $1,500 per month.
 We’ll now work backwards to determine your maximum home purchase price.

-5. Find your PITI
+5. Find my PITI

-Your mortgage payment is made up of four parts, collectively known as PITI — Principal + Interest, Taxes, and Insurance.
+A mortgage payment is made up of four parts, collectively known as PITI — Principal + Interest, Taxes, and Insurance.

-Insurance is homeowners insurance.
+Type of insurance with a property is homeowners insurance.
 As a homeowner with a mortgage, you’re required to have your home insured, and insurance cost in the range of 0.25-0.50% of your home’s value annually.

 So, assuming a home purchase price of $250,000 and a ten percent downpayment, we should set aside $400 from our monthly budget for taxes and insurance.